SouthernMethodistUniversity/hpc_docs/_sources/portal.md

 1. Select "RStudio Server" from the "Interactive Apps" drop-down menu.
-2. Select options required for your remote desktop instance.
+2. Select options required for your RStudio Server instance.
 These options are the same as those requested via a standard Slurm script.
 3. Select "Launch"
 4. Wait for the job to start.
 When the job starts a new button